clirdlf/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Jessica Venlet</h3>
-        <p>Jessica Venlet (1st Term, 2024-2026) works as the Assistant University Archivist for Digital Records and Records Management at the University of North Carolina at Chapel Hill Libraries.
-In this role, she is responsible for a variety of things related to both records management and digital preservation.
-In particular, she leads the processing and management of born-digital archival materials.</p>
+        <p>Jessica Venlet (1st Term, 2024-2026) works as the Project Manager for Digital Repository Technology at the University of Michigan Library.
+In this role, she is responsible for facilitating and coordinating the planning and implementation of digital repository systems that meet the library's digital preservation and access goals.</p>
     </div>
     <div class="col-sm-2">
         <img class="img-responsive" alt="Jessica Venlet" src="{{ '/images/coordinating-committee/Venlet_J2024.jpg' | prepend: site.baseurl }}">